-64 Legislative text - Article 22 - Requirements relating to transparency
+64 Legislative text - Article 22 - Requirements relating to transparency GO TO TABLE OF CONTENTS

 22.1.
 The originator and the sponsor shall make available data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, to potential investors before pricing.
 Those data shall cover a period no shorter than five years.

+STS criteria SEE RELATED EBA GUIDELINES

-64. The originator and the sponsor shall make available data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised.
+64. The originator and the sponsor shall make available data on static and dynamic historical defauthose being securitised, ult and loss performance, such as delinquency and default data, for substantially similar exposures to

-See "RISK RETENTION AND TRANSPARENCY REQUIREMENTS - Transparency requirements", §(a):

-<<As to pre-pricing information, the Originator has represented and warranted to the Issuer, the Representative of the Noteholders and the other Parties that:

-(a) for the purposes of compliance with article 22(1) of the EU Securitisation Regulation, (i) it has made available to potential investors in the Notes before pricing, through the website of European DataWarehouse (being, as at the date of this Prospectus, www.eurodw.eu), data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, provided that such data cover a period of at least 5 (five) years, and (ii) as initial holder of part of the Listed Notes and the whole of the Class R Notes, it has been in possession, before pricing, of data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, provided that such data cover a period of at least 5 (five) years; (...)>>.

-65. and the sources of those data and the basis for claiming similarity, to potential investors before pricing.
+Verified?
+Yes

 PCS Comment

+See "RISK RETENTION AND TRANSPARENCY REQUIREMENTS - Transparency requirements" , §(a):

+< <as and="" has="" information,="" issuer,="" originator="" p="" pre-pricing="" re<="" represented="" the="" to="" warranted=""></as> enresentative of the Noteholders and the other Parties that:

+'

+(a) for the purposes of compliance with article 22(1) of the EU Securitisation Regulation, (i) it has made available to potential investors in the Notes before pricing, through the Securitisation Repository, data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, provided that such data cover a period of at least 5 (five) years, and (ii) as initial holder of part of the principal amount of the Listed Notes and the whole principal amount of the Class R Notes, it has been in possession, before pricing, of data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, provided that such data cover a period of at least 5 (five) years; ()>>.

+65 STS criteria SEE RELATED EBA GUIDELINES

+and the sources of those data and the basis for claiming similarity, to potential investors before pricing.

+Verified?
+Yes

+PCS Comment

 See point 64 above.

-66 STS criteria SEE RELATED EBA GUIDELINE
+66 STS criteria SEE RELATED EBA GUIDELINES

 66. Those data shall cover a period no shorter than five years.

-66. Those data shall cover a period no shorter than five years.
+oo.
+Those data shall cover a period no chorter than two years.

 Verified?
-Yes

 Yes